 Here's an example of what you will see in Terra.
 The workspace depicted below stores data for the Analysis, Visualization, and Informatics Lab-Space (AnVIL).
-The GCP storage fees are paid by the Google Cloud Billing account associated with the Terra Billing project
+The Google Cloud storage fees are paid by the Google Cloud Billing account associated with the Terra Billing project

 What does access to billing allow?

-Collaborators with billing access (to either a Terra Billing project or a Google Cloud billing account) can create resources and then use them.
+Collaborators with billing access (to either a Terra Billing project or a Google Cloud billing account) can create and then use resources the level down on the billing hierarchy.
 Note, however, It is workspace permissions, not billing permissions, that determine who can accrue costs.

 Terra Billing project users can create their own workspaces